rhinobase/raftyui/apps/docs/app/docs/components/progress/page.md

         url: https://rafty.rhinobase.io/api/og?title=Progress
 ---

-# Progress

 Displays an indicator showing the completion Progress of a task, typically displayed as a Progress bar.

-This component is made on top of [Ark Progress Linear](https://ark-ui.com/react/docs/components/progress-linear#api-reference) with our styling conventions.
+This component is made on top of [Ark Progress Linear](https://ark-ui.com/react/docs/components/progress-linear) with our styling conventions.
 This component has been shared with you, ensuring that all its native properties are accessible.

 ## Anatomy